StevenN123/genetic-algorithms/README.md

 #  Genetic Algorithm for Traveling Salesman Problem (TSP)

-A Python implementation of a Genetic Algorithm to approximate solutions for the Traveling Salesman Problem (TSP), one of the most famous NP-hard problems.
+A Python implementation of a Genetic Algorithm to estimate solutions for the Traveling Salesman Problem (TSP), one of the most famous NP-hard problems.

 ## Problem Description

 The Traveling Salesman Problem (TSP): Given a list of cities and distances between them, find the shortest possible route that visits each city exactly once and returns to the starting city.
-This is NP-hard, so we use a genetic algorithm to find near-optimal solutions.
+This is NP-hard, so we use a genetic algorithm to find closest solutions.

 ### Example with 10 Cities
 | City | Coordinates |